top of page

 What Is Infant CPR?

-CPR is a combination of chest compressions and rescue breaths designed to manually support the circulation of blood and oxygen through the body when the heart or breathing has stopped.
-For infants (under 1 year old), the technique differs slightly from adult or child CPR due to their smaller size and more fragile bodies.
+Infant CPR is a combination of chest compressions and rescue breaths that manually supports the circulation of blood and oxygen when an infant’s heart or breathing has stopped.
+For babies under one year old, techniques differ from adult or child CPR because of their smaller, more delicate bodies.

 When to Perform CPR on an Infant

-• There is no sign of circulation (no movement or coughing)
+• Shows no signs of circulation (no movement, coughing, or crying)

 Step 1: Check Responsiveness

-• Gently tap the infant on the foot and shout their name.
+• Gently tap the infant’s foot and call their name.

-• Look for any response (movement, crying, blinking).
+• Look for any response, such as movement, crying, or blinking.

 Step 2: Call for Help